HamzaSalmashhrawi/reading-notes/Class-11.md

 * Average Time on Site
   * The average amount of time each user has spent on the site per visit.

+## References : in this reading note i relied on HTML & CSS design and build websites.